It’s sometimes called the “estate or real estate agent’s trick”.

 If you have all the time in the world to clean, polish and organise your home, the 10-minute tidy-up will seem like a pointless, and indeed chaotic, exercise.
-But if like most of us you’re busy doing other things, getting a quick-fix solution sorted could replace serious stress levels with serenity.
+But if like most of us you’re busy doing other things or stuck indoors, getting a quick-fix solution sorted could replace serious stress levels with serenity.
 “Put this in place and you will see a massive difference,” says home organiser Ingrid Jansen of Organise Your House, www.organiseyourhouse.co.uk.
 “And get all the family involved and everyone feels they are regularly contributing to a lovely home.”

 2Selling the idea